 The Only Time to Use Facebook Audience Network Ads

-Sure, due to a significantly lower click-through-rate and a lack of full control over ad placement, Facebook Audience Network ads are less likely to convert.
 That said, Facebook Audience Network gives you access to many targeting options, including custom audiences and lookalike audiences, and in terms of CPM and CPC, it’s the least expensive advertising option that Facebook has to offer.

 You’ll most likely want to avoid including Facebook Audience Network in your audiences, but there are a couple scenarios where it can make sense to leverage the Facebook Audience Network in your campaigns.

-What is Facebook Audience Network?
+What is the Facebook Audience Network?

 Facebook Audience Network is a way for advertisers to place their ads off Facebook and onto a vast library of third party apps.